ConfigHubPub/Docs/documentation/pages/primer.rst

 1. Semantic Filter
 ------------------

-   In this, first step, for each context block, corresponding context item from value and request are compared.
+   For each context hierarchy, corresponding context-values from request and property are compared.
-   For a match, corresponding context items have to satisfy following rules:
+   For a match, corresponding context values have to satisfy following rules:

    * If both are specified, they have to be the same;
    * Either or both are a wildcard.